Uvais-Ahmad/BackendMern/README.md

 # Depo24 Mern
-This is the server side system of OOrder product and generating Invoice
+This is the server side system of Order product and generating Invoice

 ## Introduction